Florune/florune-wallet/README.md

 ## 🧾 License

-© Contract Foundry — All rights reserved.
+© MetaRune — All rights reserved.
 This repository distributes a **closed-source binary (APK)** for beta testing.
 Smart contracts and source code remain proprietary.